 My assumption is that depression doesn't happen by itself.
 One should have some predisposition that must be triggered by other circumstances.

 Nothing special.
-Almost no fire, except some light early signs of quarter-life crisis.
+Almost no fire, except some light early signs of a quarter-life crisis.

-When studing at university, I got interested in finance and financial markets.
-Started carrying out some research of financial data, learned coding and started developing automated trading algorithms and even deploy them on real money.
+When studying at university, I got interested in finance and financial markets.
+Started carrying out some research on financial data, learned to code, and started developing automated trading algorithms and even deploying them on real money.
 Not significant amounts of money, but significant sums for me as a student.
 So anyway that was sometimes very stressful.

-Furthermore, my faculty of Math, Mechanics and CS has also been rather challenging and stressful thing by itself.
+Furthermore, my faculty of Math, Mechanics, and CS has also been a rather challenging and stressful thing by itself.